pulumi/pulumi-hugo/themes/default/content/docs/intro/insights/import.md

 ## Pulumi Cloud

 Cloud Import is available as a fully managed experience within the Pulumi Cloud.
 The feature is currently in private preview and you can request access via [the waitlist](pulumi.com/product/private-previews).
-Once you have access, you can click on the `Cloud Import` tab to get started.
+Once you have access, select **Cloud Import** to get started.

 This managed experience uses [Pulumi Deployments](https://www.pulumi.com/docs/intro/deployments/) to run the Cloud Import program on your behalf.
 Within the Pulumi Cloud you can fill out a simple form that takes in your [OIDC configuration](https://www.pulumi.com/docs/intro/deployments/oidc/) to use a secure temporary credential workflow to connect to your cloud account.
 This will create the following: